firedrakeproject/Irksome/docs/source/index.rst

 ==================

-Irksome is a Python library that adds a temporal discretization layer on top of finite element discretizations provided by `Firedrake <https://firedrakeproject.org>`_.
-We provide a symbolic representation of time dericvatives in UFL, allowing users to write weak forms of semidiscrete PDE.
-Irksome maps this and a Butcher tableau encoding a Runge-Kutta method Runge-Kutta method into a fully discrete variational problem for the stage values.
-Irksome then leverages existing advanced solver technology in Firedrake and `PETSc <https://www.mcs.anl.gov/petsc/>`_ to allow for efficient computation of the Runge-Kutta stages.
+Irksome is a Python library that adds a temporal discretization layer on top of finite element discretizations provided by `Firedrake <https://firedrakeproject.org>`__.
+We provide a symbolic representation of time derivatives in UFL, allowing users to write weak forms of semidiscrete PDE.
+Irksome maps this and a Butcher tableau encoding a Runge-Kutta method into a fully discrete variational problem for the stage values.
+Irksome then leverages existing advanced solver technology in Firedrake and `PETSc <https://www.mcs.anl.gov/petsc/>`__ to allow for efficient computation of the Runge-Kutta stages.
 Convenience classes package the underlying lower-level manipulations and present users with a friendly high-level interface time stepping.